The Ultimate K-Swap Installation Guide

 Fuel Line Kit

-Now you've got your fuel rail and fuel pressure regulator, it's time to choose the fuel lines.
+Now that you've got your fuel rail and fuel pressure regulator, it's time to choose the fuel lines.

 Optional K-Swap Parts